danbev/learning-iot/notes/lora.md

 places in the world.

 LoRa is the `physical layer` that enables a long-range communication link.
-LoRaWAN is the communication protocol and system architecture for the network.
+LoRaWAN is a media access control (MAC) layer built on top of LoRa.

 ```
 +---------------------------------------+
 |           Application                 |